Pediatric Physical Therapy at Home in New York City

 Pediatric physical therapy treats children who have issues and challenges with movement or muscle problems.
 It helps children reach developmental milestones and treats children who’ve suffered an accident or a disease affecting their musculoskeletal system.
 In summary, pediatric physical therapy involves:

 It’s important that children follow their physical therapy regimen closely due to the fact that they are growing while receiving treatment.
-To this end I create treatment plans that are designed to be fun and motivating.
+To this end, we create treatment plans that are designed to be fun and motivating.

 3 Key Benefits of Pediatric Physical Therapy for Babies & Toddlers